openstack-infra/zuul/doc/source/user/jobs.rst

 Job Content
 ===========

-Zuul jobs are implemneted as Ansible playbooks.
+Zuul jobs are implemented as Ansible playbooks.
 Zuul prepares the repositories used for a job, installs any required Ansible roles, and then executes the job's playbooks.
 Any setup or artifact collection required is the responsibility of the job itself.
 While this flexible